Pyenb/Outlook-ads-RE/readme.md

-# Outlook desktop Reverse engeenering
+# Outlook desktop Reverse engineering

 The aim of this project is to reverse engineer the Outlook desktop app to find a way to block the ads.
 This is a work in progress, so don't expect anything.
 I am in no way experienced in reverse engineering, so if you have any tips, please let me know.